-In some cases, a physician will prescribe bed rest for a pregnant woman, such as in the case of preeclampsia, eclampsia, vaginal bleeding, poor fetal development, gestational diabetes, oligohydramnios, concerning cervical changes, preterm labor, or a history of pregnancy loss or stillborn.
-Oftentimes, an expectant mother will be put on bed rest if she is carrying multiples, typically three or more.
+In some cases, a physician will prescribe bed rest for a pregnant woman, such as in the case of preeclampsia, eclampsia, poor fetal development, gestational diabetes, oligohydramnios, concerning cervical changes, preterm labor, or a history of pregnancy loss or stillborn.
+Often, an expectant mother will be put on bed rest if she is carrying multiples.

 Childbirth is also a qualifying event under FMLA.
 Formally known as maternity or paternity leave, 12 weeks of leave is guaranteed for employees for childbirth and family bonding time following the birth.
 Unless otherwise agreed with by the employer, this period of leave must be taken as a continuous block of time.

 To allow for the direct care of a newborn for longer than 12 weeks, one parent may choose to stay home for the initial 12 weeks and the second parent may stay home for 12 weeks after that.
 However, there is no set amount of time that parents must stay home after childbirth and some parents may choose to extend their leave for up to 12 months.

 Many chronic health conditions are covered under FMLA, allowing affected individuals time to seek treatment and recover.
 Chronic health conditions typically include conditions that are long-term with episodes of disability or incapacity.
 In between these episodes, an employee will usually be able to perform his or her job duties.
 However, an episode may require the employee to take time off to recuperate.